 Access to nearly all of Rutgers IT services requires the use of a unique network ID (NetID).
-Most students are assigned their NetIDs when going through the enrollment pathway.
-Students, faculty, and staff can manage their NetID, select other Rutgers IT services, and manage email addresses at netid.rutgers.edu There are also tools to manage passwords and update security questions (used to help reset forgotten passwords).
+Students, faculty, and staff can manage their NetIDs, email addresses, passwords, and other Rutgers IT services at netid.rutgers.edu.

 The ScarletApps suite (GoogleApps for Education) provides enhanced communication and collaboration tools, such as ScarletMail, Drive, Google+, Calendar and others.
 Alumni can continue to use ScarletApps services forever, providing a lifelong link to the many resources available to the Rutgers community.

 To activate ScarletApps, go to netid.rutgers.edu, and click on “Service Activation.”
 To setup your ScarletApps Mobile/IMAP password, go to netid.rutgers.edu and click on “Manage Your ScarletApps Mobile/IMAP/POP Password”.

 As RBHS students, you are required to use the email address assigned by your school as your Official Rutgers Email Address.
 ScarletMail is available for your personal use.

 myRutgers University Portal is your personalized gateway to online content and services at Rutgers University. myRutgers delivers personal alerts and provides access to academic, financial aid, and student self-service applications, and a variety of other student services including email.
 The My Apps feature helps you find services such as:

 - Academic calendars